Shaun White: Acting

 White appeared in the Nickelodeon TV series Henry Danger in 2018 in the episode "Toon in for Danger".
 In the episode White and Captain Man were struggling for a seat while watching the premiere of The Adventures of Kid Danger.

 Music

-White plays guitar in the electronic rock band Bad Things, which also features former Augustana bassist Jared Palomar.
+White plays guitar in the electronic rock band Bad Things.
 He got his first guitar as first prize in a snowboarding competition.
 The band played in one of the four Saturday headlining slots at the 2013 Lollapalooza festival, as a last-minute replacement for Death Grips.
-Their self-titled debut album was released in January 2014.

 In October 2013, White appeared in the music video for "City of Angels" by Thirty Seconds to Mars.